devSloom3/weclome-bot-discord/README.md

-# Welcome Bot for Discord
+# Welcome Bot for Discord Server

 This is a Discord welcome bot that automatically sends a greeting message to new members when they join your server.